0125nia/0125nia.github.io/src/ABOUT.md

 ### Why have this

 Just because I need a place to write something down.
+And I need to collect something in one place.

 And I accidentally discovered that [mdbook](https://github.com/rust-lang/mdBook) is very helpful for deploying pages, especially for someone like me who isn't good at front-end development, when I started learning Rust.